futape/gustav/Private-API:-GustavBlock.md

     <dd>The path of the [source file](Source-files) the GvBlock was extracted from.
 Gets passed to <a href="Private-API%3a-GustavBase#string-path-stringstring-path_segment--stringstring-path_segment--stringstring---"><code>GustavBase::path()</code></a>.</dd>

     <dt><code>$check_required_options</code></dt>
-    <dd>If set to `true`, a Gustav-error is raised if a required option isn't set or if its value isn't valid.
+    <dd>If set to <code>true</code>, a Gustav-error is raised if a required option isn't set or if its value isn't valid.
 Otherwise, no Gustav-errors are thrown.</dd>
 </dl>

 Returns the finalized GvBlock.